 Use Intertitles (Text During Film)

 What makes adding text in iMovie even more convenient is the ready-made transitions and effects that come with each title option.
 You’ll get a professional, polished look with just a few keystrokes.
-We’re going to show you step-by-step how to add text to a video in iMovie. iMovie’s user interface is super simple to navigate, but we have a beginner’s guide to iMovie for those of you who are new to the program.
-Plus, the process for adding text is the same no matter which style you choose.
+We’re going to show you step-by-step how to add text in iMovie. iMovie’s user interface is super simple to navigate, but we have a beginner’s guide to iMovie for those of you who are new to the program.
+The process for adding text is the same no matter which style you choose.
 To get us started, we’re going to use footage of a motorcycle from our Creator to Creator collection.

 Step 1.
 Launch iMovie